 Slip and Falls

-Champagne is a great way to toast a wonderful evening.
-However, do not drive if you had too much to drink.
+Champagne is a great way to toast a wonderful Valentine’s Day evening.
+However, do not drive if you’ve had too much to drink.
 Also, drive defensively, as other people may drive under the influence.
 Keep a good distance between yourself and the other vehicles.
-You don’t want to end an evening with a personal injury caused by an accident on the road.
+You don’t want to end an evening with a personal injury caused by a drunk or distracted driver.

 Burglars sometimes use Valentine’s Day to “visit” darkened homes while people are out on dates.
-Exercise caution and lock your home.
+Exercise caution by locking your home and closing all your windows.
 Do not post on social media while you are away; this can signal to burglars that no one is home.
-Leave a light on.
+Leave a light on or use home automation to make it look like someone is home.
 You could even consider asking someone to house sit for the evening.

 Theft Outside Your Home

-Keep purses latched or zipped and in front of you at all times.
+Getting mugged or pickpocketed will tarnish anyone’s Valentine’s Day.
+Be sure to keep purses latched or zipped and in front of you at all times.
 Avoid walking in dark areas of sidewalks or parks.
-Finally, do not carry a ton of cash with you in case someone does try to steal your purse or wallet.
+Lastly, do not carry a lot of cash with you in case someone does try to steal your purse or wallet.